Larry F. Grand: Career

-Upon completion of his PhD at WSU in 1967, Grand accepted a Forest Pathology position at North Carolina State University (NCSU) where he served in both Department of Forestry and Department of Plant Pathology.
+Upon completion of his PhD at WSU in 1967, Grand accepted a Forest Pathology position at North Carolina State University (NCSU) where he served in both the Department of Forestry and the Department of Plant Pathology.
 Grand taught Forest Pathology, Introduction to Mycology, and Kingdom Fungi, as well as the graduate courses Advanced Mycology, Colloquium and Plant Disease Diagnosis.
 Grand taught nearly 1500 undergraduate students and advised, co-advised and served as a committee member for nearly 50 students.
 Grand served as interim department head of Plant Pathology from 1990-1992, and retired after 45 years in 2012.

 In addition to his teaching, Grand conducted research on a variety of mycological areas.
 Grand did research on ectomycorrhizal fungi on a wide variety of plants including conifers and ericaceous plants.
 His PhD work focused on the genus Suillus, which is an ectomycorrhizal fungus that associates with a variety of conifers.
 Grand did not describe many species, but he resurrected the name Suillus americanus var. reticulipes, which later was redacted to S. americanus.
 He did some research with ectomycorrhizae fungi associated with ericaceous hosts, which led to a patent for a method of lyophilizing ericoid mycorrhizae fungi for horticulture application.
 In addition, he studied the biology of ectomycorrhizal trees and the resiliency of trees when grown in suboptimal environments, such as high air pollutants.
 His passion was for wood decay fungi, and this was highlighted in his research on this group of fungi.
 Several projects were related to the biogeography of poroid wood decay fungi, and were in part possible due to his participation in the All Taxon Biodiversity Inventory Project of the Great Smoky Mountains.
 These projects resulted in expanding geographic distribution ranges, ecological niches, and hosts of numerous species of wood decay fungi.
 This research showed that North Carolina and the Southern Appalachia region is a center of biodiversity of wood decay fungi and a transition for temperate and subtropical species of wood decay fungi.
 Grand's work on wood decay fungi in this area was greatly important, and will continue to be cited as geographic ranges expand due to climate change.
 Grand served as the fungal inventory biologist for the North Carolina Parks Service.
 Lastly, he was involved with research that was related to plant pathogenic fungi, including work with powdery mildew on several hosts, Honeylocust canker, Fusiform rust, and Phytophthora root rot of Fraser Fir.
 Grand was highly published in journals to include Phytopathology, Mycologia, Mycotaxon and Plant Disease to name a few.
 He was author or coauthor of several cooperative extension documents and service reports.